 There is also a short walk for the physically challenged, approximately 1/5 mile, just above the parking lot at the amphitheater.

 Registration starts at 8:00 a.m. with the run/walk starting at 9:30 a.m.
 There is parking in the amphitheater parking lot and at the Huddleston School across the street in addition to along the side streets of McIntosh Trail.
 Peachtree City residents are encouraged to drive their golf carts which can be parked among the trees above the parking lot.

 Upon arrival at the Walk site, you should go immediately to the Registration Tent and register either as an individual walker or as a member of a team and turn in your collection envelope money.
-If you turn in $200 or more, you will receive an official Alzheimer's T-Shirt if you have checked the appropriate box on the back of your collection envelope.
+If you turn in $200 or more, you will receive an official Alzheimer's T-Shirt.
 You will also be given a slip of paper on which to print your name and drop in the drawing box for the drawing after the Walk.
 You are then free to visit the various sponsorship tables, munch on free breakfast items (coffee, water, juice, donuts, bananas, etc.) while listening to the music of Peachtree Jazz Edition until time to run or walk.

 Upon your return to the Walk Site, you will be served lunch by the Peachtree City Kiwanis, free of charge.
 After everyone has returned, there will be a drawing for prizes and announcement of the total money received that day at the Walk Site.